Tracy Baird, MPH, Research Associate | [email protected]

 Andy began his leadership of Promise686 in 2013 after serving as a founding board member of Promise686 for the previous 5 years.
 He attended Washington and Lee University, receiving a Bachelor of Art in English, and he received a Master of Arts in Religion from Gordon-Conwell Theological Seminary, with a concentration in ethics.
 Before coming to Promise686, Andy served in various leadership roles at Wesleyan School, a K-12 independent Christian school.
 During his ten years at Wesleyan he was the Director of Development and the Director of Admissions.
 He and his wife, Martha, have ten children and have adopted both domestically and internationally.

-Jean has joined the Promise 686 staff as both a Regional Coordinator and Business Manager.
-Her family was the first Promise686 matching grant recipient in the adoption of their son Jenya from Russian in 2010.
-She is a Church Advocate for Rising Church with “Live the Promise”.
-She has been involved in foster and adoptive outreach for the last ten years.
-Her last position was with Sugarloaf United Methodist Church as a volunteer coordinator in the children’s ministry.
-Jean has an accounting degree from Missouri State University and works alongside her husband in his business.
-Jean and Joe have four boys and a new daughter-in-law.
+Jean became familiar with Promise686 as the first matching grant recipient for the adoption of their son Jenya from Russian in 2010.
+She is a Church Advocate for Rising Church with “Live the Promise” and has been involved in foster and adoptive outreach for the last ten years.
+She joined Promise686 as a Regional Manager in 2015.
+Previously Jean served at Sugarloaf United Methodist Church as a volunteer coordinator in children’s ministry.
+Jean has an accounting degree from Missouri State University and has also worked alongside her husband in his businesses.
+Jean and Joe have four boys and a daughter-in-law.

 Matthew joined the staff of Promise686 in July 2016 as the Director of Business Operations.
 He has a professional background in Public Health Systems Administration and holds a Bachelor of Science in Information Systems Management with a minor in Strategic Entrepreneurial Planning.
 He enjoys volunteering in community outreach activities through church and is increasingly passionate about men’s ministry.
-Matthew and his wife, Cassie, moved to Georgia (from Maryland) in 2015 and currently attend Woodstock City Church.
+Matthew and his wife, Cassie, like to spend their free time outdoors in beautiful places and enjoy all things fitness related.

 April has served with Promise686 for four years and is the primary manager of the Adoption Grant process.
 She received a Bachelor of Science in Communications from Georgia Southern University and studied Political Science at American University.
 She has a wide range of professional experience including tour guide, lobbyist, event scheduler, and camp director.
 April has enjoyed volunteering with various ministries at her church, is involved at her children’s school, and is a radKIDS instructor for the community.
-April and her husband, Jon, have three young sons.
-They hope to open their home to provide respite care for foster families in the Johns Creek area.
+April and her husband, Jon, have three sons.

-Julie has joined Promise686 after various chapters of both professional and volunteer roles on church and school staff, in worship service and event production, as a musician, urban missionary, group home houseparent, and youth leader.
+Julie joined Promise686 after various chapters of professional and volunteer roles in worship service and event production.
+Both as an expat and here at home, she has served as church musician, urban missionary, youth leader, and group home houseparent.
 Julie earned her Bachelor of Arts in English Literature from Wheaton College (IL).
-Presently, she and her husband, Ben, are prayerfully guiding their three children toward purposeful adulthood.
-Julie considers it a great privilege to work on behalf of vulnerable children.
+She, and her husband, Ben, are parents and occasional advisors to three amazing adult children.
+Julie considers it a great privilege to labor on behalf of vulnerable children.

 Johnna Stein, Director of Training | [email protected]

 Johnna received her Bachelor of Arts in French from The College of William & Mary.
 She has worked as a teacher, reading specialist, and tour director.
 Johnna is a free-lance published writer.
-She served six years as the Children’s Ministry Director at Trinity Church in the Netherlands and co-led WOW in Women’s Ministry at her church for two years.
-Johnna and her husband, Frank, have two adult children and a delightful foster daughter.
+She served six years as the Children’s Ministry Director at Trinity Church in the Netherlands and co-led a morning women’s Bible study group at her church for two years.
+Johnna and her husband, Frank, have two adult children and serve as respite parents.